DavidDWright7793/david-wright-cyberfoundations-portfolio/README.md

 I am David Wright, and I am making a career transition into IT/cybersecurity.
-I am a member of the CyberVisionaries CyberFoundations cohort, and this repo is my portfolio for the class where I showcase my work, what I am building, and what I am learning.
+I am a member of the CyberVisionaries CyberFoundations cohort, which began on July 13, 2026 and will run for 12 weeks.
+This repo is my portfolio for the class where I will showcase my work, what I am building, and what I am learning.